 Australian designer Katie Perry wins trademark spat against US singer Katy Perry

-SYDNEY – Australian designer Katie Perry has won the right to sell clothes under her name, claiming victory on March 11 in a years-long trademark spat with US pop megastar Katy Perry.
+SYDNEY – Australian designer Katie Perry has won the right to sell clothes under her name, claiming victory on March 11 in a years-long trademark spat with American pop megastar Katy Perry.

-The designer accused her far more famous namesake of trademark infringement, arguing she claimed the Katie Perry brand before the singer became a global sensation.

 An Australian court agreed with the singer, ruling in 2024 the clothing trademark should be cancelled.